Learning English through video

-Here's a roundup of four sites that you can use to help improve your English.
+Here's a roundup of three sites that you can use to help improve your English.
 Let me know if there are more that you use!

 You can find movie clips as well as music, and they're often short enough to give you a quick burst of English.
 Use the search box to find your favourite singers or groups, turn up the volume, and sing along!

 This is a great idea.
 You can see the trailer of a film, with the text underneath.
 You can highlight any part of the text to go directly to that part of the trailer.
 There are lots of different types of film, from action, animation, comedy, through to fantasy, horror and thriller.

 Videos are divided into different categories: business, travel, social and media.
 In each category, you can choose the level of difficulty (easy, medium or hard).
 You can watch the video (reading the text at the same time), then practise vocabulary and speaking.

 Get More Premium English